go-arrower/arrower.org/docs/advanced/hooks.md

 The following conventions are important to understand, to be able to develop your own hooks.

-* Hooks can customize the behaviour of `arrower run` in a flexible but still limited manner
+* Hooks can customise the behaviour of `arrower run` in a flexible but still limited manner
 * Each hook is a file saved in the `.config` folder of the project.
 * All files matching the `*.hook.go` pattern are recognised as a hook
 * The loading of the hooks only happens once at the startup of the cli command
 * Hooks are sorted by filename, so you can control the execution order
 * All methods block
 * Only imports from the standard library are possible
-  * You might view this as a limitation, but the hooks are intended to be small scripts or even just calling out the OS via `os.Exec` and do not perform any elaborate calculations
+  * You might view this as a limitation, but the hooks are intended to be small scripts or calling the OS via `os.Exec` and do not perform any elaborate calculations
 * The package of the hooks should be `main`
 * There is no configuration file for the arrower cli command, use the hooks to overwrite settings